D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You create a Windows Server VM in an Azure RG named `iaas-rg`.
 You plan to **generalize the OS and caputure an image** for future deployments.

-You must ensure that other administrators make no changes to teh VM configuration until you complete the image capture process.
+You must ensure that other administrators make no changes to the VM configuration until you complete the image capture process.
 You need to enact the solution as quickly as possible.